 Broadly speaking, there are two primary commercial audio market application sectors.
-They are very different markets, separating technology and product solutions in targeting either 'foreground' or 'background' audio markets.
+They are often very different markets, separating technologies and product solutions in targeting either the 'foreground' or 'background' audio markets.

 Whilst not a strict rule, we view most background audio applications as being based on a '100 volt' suite of technologies and products (often termed as high impedance or constant voltage systems).
 Foreground audio applications (low impedance systems) employ a completely different design, running with much lower output voltages and lower speaker impedances.

 Foreground audio systems (often termed low impedance systems) are most strongly associated with live event, stage and performance based sound reinforcement (singers and musicians).

 In a general commercial setting, we find there is limited need for foreground audio applications, mainly due to complicated design and limited speaker deployment flexibility.